Florence in 2 days: here’s the complete Florence travel itinerary!

 After your arrival you can leave your luggage at the hotel and set off to discover the city.

-Florence in 2 days: day 1 itinerary
+Florence in two days: day 1 itinerary

 The best place where to start your 2 days visit in Florence is Piazza Santa Maria Novella, located behind the train station.
 Still in 1219, when the Dominican friars arrived to Florence, the square was located outside of the city walls.